 Starting a new business is exciting.
-You should always take advice as to areas you may not be familiar with especially if you are thinking about taking on a lease.
+You should always take advice as to areas you may not be familiar with, especially if you are thinking about taking on a commercial lease startup.
 All leases are complicated documents, potentially full of costly pitfalls, which an untrained eye may not pick up.

-Please bear in mind that as it is the Landlord’s building, they are perfectly entitled to say no to many or all of the suggestions we suggest, even if it appears completely unreasonable to do so.
-In such circumstances, you need to weigh up the pros and cons of agreeing to the Landlord requirements or seeking alternative premises.
+Please bear in mind that, as it is the Landlord’s building, they are perfectly entitled to say no to many, or all, of the suggestions we make, even if it appears completely unreasonable to do so.
+In such circumstances, you need to weigh up the pros and cons of agreeing to the Landlord’s requirements or seeking alternative premises.

 Consider who will be the Tenant

 Jersey leases typically seek quarterly advance payments of rental.
-For a new start-up, you may wish to consider monthly payments to assist with cash flow.
-Also, make sure consideration is given to how the Landlord seeks to increase future rental.
-Check the proposed terms as to whether this is to be JRPI or in line with market or both.
+For a new start-up, you may wish to consider monthly payments, to assist with cash flow.
+Also, make sure consideration is given as to how the Landlord seeks to increase future rental.
+Check the proposed terms as to whether this is to be JRPI, or in line with market or both.

 You should be careful to consider what responsibilities you have in relation to repairs and decoration.
-Never underestimate how much it may cost to maintaining and keeping your office space in good repair.
-It is always good practice to request a schedule of condition at the outset so you can use this as a benchmark.
+Never underestimate how much it may cost to maintain and keep your office space in good repair.
+It is always good practice to request a schedule of condition at the outset, so you can use this as a benchmark.

 Rent Free Periods

 If the property requires a fitting out, this can be time-consuming and may prevent you from using the space, notwithstanding having taking on the lease.
 As such, you should be considering asking the Landlord for a rent-free period.
 Otherwise, you will have a burden without any income.